 This step of converting from a prospect into an customer takes a conscious, considered action on the part of the individual.
 This action usually takes the form of a purchase of a desired good.

-There are techniques that retailers or other organizations use at this stage to help get these individuals over this last set of barriers, to convert them from prospects who desire the product into actual consumers.
-Examples of these techniques, which often include the use of behavioral science knowledge to create influencing choice architectures, are covered elsewhere in this website.
+There are techniques that retailers or other organizations use at this stage to help get these individuals over this last set of barriers.
+These steps aim to convert them from prospects who desire the product into actual consumers.
+Examples of these techniques are often include the use of behavioral science knowledge.
+They include influencing choice architectures, something we covere elsewhere in this website.

 The World of Work Project View

-The AIDA model is a well established model that helps marketers frame their communications with people at different stages through the consumption journey.
-It’s slightly outdated because it ends at purchase, where modern marketing now extends beyond this point to include building loyalty and ensuring retention.
+The AIDA marketing model is a well established model (perhaps old).
+It helps marketers frame their communications with people at different stages through the consumption journey.
+It’s slightly outdated because it ends at purchase.
+Modern marketing now extends beyond this point to include building loyalty and ensuring retention.